Pie-Cat/Secret-Hitler-App/README.md

 ```

 These scripts will:
-- ✅ Check for required dependencies (Python and Node.js)
+- ✅ Check for required dependencies (Java 17+, Maven, and Node.js)
+- ✅ Automatically build the Java backend
-- ✅ Automatically install backend and frontend dependencies if needed
+- ✅ Install frontend dependencies if needed
 - ✅ Start both the backend and frontend servers
 - ✅ Open the application in your browser